RameenSalman/RameenSalman/README.md

 **Artificial Intelligence Undergraduate | Machine Learning & Python Developer**

 I am a Bachelor of Science in Artificial Intelligence student at Bahria University with hands-on experience in Python-based AI and machine learning projects.
-My work focuses on building practical solutions using machine learning, fuzzy logic, computer vision, and database-backed applications.
+My work focuses on building practical solutions using machine learning, computer vision, and database-backed applications.

 ---